-“Against – Against” is an interactive and generative installation by Portland Art Ensemble.
+“Against – Against” is an interactive and generative installation.

 “Against – Against” draws on traditions of phrasal template word games–Consequences, Exquisite Corpse, and Mads Libs–to spur audience engagement with Western grammars of power and the logics they embody, affirm and advance.

-The game’s template is made from a statement by United States Supreme Court Justice Anthony Kennedy as part of oral arguments in Supreme Court Case 16-111, “Masterpiece Cakeshop v.
-Colorado Civil Rights Commission"--a pivotal human rights case in a critical time.
+The game’s phrasal template is a statement by United States Supreme Court Justice Anthony Kennedy made during oral arguments in Supreme Court Case 16-111, “Masterpiece Cakeshop v.
+Colorado Civil Rights Commission."
 Kennedy states:

 “Suppose he says: Look, I have nothing against – against gay people.
 He says, but I just don’t think they should have marriage because that’s contrary to my beliefs.
 It’s not – it’s not their identity; it’s what they’re doing.”

 Perhaps most notable are the words, “I just don’t think they should have . . . because that’s contrary to my beliefs.”
-The inherent logic is that my beliefs dictate your rights; my beliefs dictate what you get and do not get; my beliefs regulate your access to resources.
-I don’t think so because I don’t believe so.
+The inherent logic is that “my” beliefs dictate “their” rights; my beliefs dictate what they get and do not get; my beliefs regulate their access to resources.

-Furthermore, Kennedy imagines power itself as immune to any allegation of discrimination.
-To any such allegation, power need only respond: “It is not who you are, it is how I see you.”
-You may think I am discriminating against you because you are gay; but that is not it at all; it is the things you do.
+Furthermore, Kennedy imagines power itself as immune to any allegation of discrimination: “It is not who you are, it is how I see you.”
+And how I see you is not discriminatory because it is not about who you are.

-To prompt engagement with that grammar/logic, “Against – Against” provides its audience a game, a phrasal template word game.
+To prompt engagement with the grammar/logic of Kennedy’s words, “Against – Against” provides its audience a phrasal template word game.
 Words are subtracted from the original statement and players replace them according to stated rules.
-Phrasal template word games offer play and a process for making new worlds.
-They were popularized in the twentieth century by Fluxus.
+Through play, the phrasal template word game offers a process for unraveling Kennedy’s logic.

 To play “Against – Against," participants rewrite/re-imagine Kennedy’s statement as follows:

-Where Kennedy says “gay people” place any categorization of people presently or historically oppressed.
+Where Kennedy says “gay people” place any category of people presently or historically oppressed.